WASHINGTON (AP) - Apartment rents are up. So are prices for restaurant meals, haircuts, gym memberships and a cup of coffee.

 And beef prices have soared nearly 11 percent in the past year, which has led Chipotle to raise prices for steak and its beef barbacoa by an average of about 30 cents per entree, the company says.

 Economists expect the price increases to continue, in part because they're occurring mostly in services, whose prices tend to be comparatively stable.
 Economists call these "sticky" prices.
+They include rent, insurance, haircuts, restaurant meals and utility bills.

 The Federal Reserve Bank of Atlanta maintains an index of sticky prices, which has risen 3 percent at an annual rate in the past three months, the most since the recession ended.